xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Expanders
 =========

-Exanders attenuate the signal that's below the threshold.
+An expander attenuates a signal when the envelope is below the threshold.
+This increases the dynamic range of the signal, and can be used to attenuate quiet signals, such as low level noise.

-Similarly to limiters and compressors will run an instance of an envelope detector to get an envelop and compare it to the threshold.
+Like limiters and compressors, an expander will run an internal envelope detector to calculate the envelope and compare it to the threshold.
-According to that, will calculate the gain to apply to the signal and run that gain through an EMA.
+If the envelope is below the threshold, the applied gain will be reduced.
+If the envelope exceeds the threshold, unity gain will be applied.
+The gain is run through an EMA to avoid abrupt changes.
+The same `attack and release times`_ are used for the envelope detector and the gain smoothing.
+..
+TODO verify this next part
-The EMA alphas are the same as in the envelope detectors used underneath.
-The difference with limiters and compressor is that attack and release alphas are swapped so when we should normally attack, we release, and vice versa.
+The difference with limiters and compressor is that the attack and release alphas are swapped so when we should normally attack, we release, and vice versa.

 .. _NoiseGate: